 The Milliman 2020 Critical Illness (CI) Survey represents 38 carriers and $1.8 billion in inforce premium, and explores numerous facets of the CI market.

-22 December 2020 - By Nathan Sandrowicz, David Bahlinger, Darrell D. Spell, Michael E. Weilant
+22 December 2020 - By Nathaniel Sandrowicz, David Bahlinger, Darrell D. Spell, Michael E. Weilant

 The Milliman 2020 Accident Insurance Survey represents 39 carriers and $3.5 billion in inforce premium, and covers both Accident Indemnity and Accident Medical Expense.

-22 December 2020 - By Robert Eaton, William G. Mehilos, David Bahlinger, Michael E. Weilant
+22 December 2020 - By Robert Eaton, Bill G. Mehilos, David Bahlinger, Michael E. Weilant